ANNarchy/ANNarchy/docs/manual/StructuralPlasticity.rst

 .. code-block:: python

-    # For all postsynaptic neurons
+    # For all post-synaptic neurons
     for post in xrange(pop2.size):
-        # For all presynaptic neurons
+        # For all pre-synaptic neurons
         for pre in xrange(pop1.size):
             # If the neurons are not connected yet
             if not pre in proj[post].ranks: